Chapter Twenty Nine I

 Daphne, “Wow, I’m going to be immortalized.
 I wonder what color I’ll be?”

-“Excuse me,” I did a nose in the air thing, “One is not a dumpster diva.
+“Excuse me,” I do a nose in the air thing, “One is not a dumpster diva.
 With Janah as a muse, and me as a musette, it will be flawless perfection.
 That is the last word on the subject.”

 James, “The pressure’s on, Kara, you’ll just have to live up to your billing.”